-Nothing for money: A behavioral perspective on innovation and motivation has been added to your bookmarks.
+Nothing for money: A behavioral perspective on innovation and motivation has been saved

 Can you pay people to innovate?
 Companies increasingly look to knowledge workers to advance new strategies, products, services, and processes, but making it happen is tricky: Dangling financial rewards can actually prove counterproductive.
 Behavioral research points to ways to effectively kindle employees’ motivation to innovate.

 Subscribe to receive insights on behavioral economics and management

 Any garage band worth its salt knows the odds of becoming rock stars are against it.
 For a while, cutting albums was like printing cash, but physical media ebbed as streaming services flowed; traditional revenue streams dried up.
 A trio that wants to earn a single minimum wage—$1,260 per month, these days—from online streaming services will struggle; the new tune will need to be played, for example, more than 700,000 times.1 For most, royalty checks from streaming services amount to less than the postage it takes to mail them.

 But people still learn to play instruments, write songs, and even record them.
 Fortunately, musicians’ love for the music they make doesn’t hinge on a promise of financial returns.
 Instead, the intrinsic value of their precious creative outlet is all that’s needed.